NCAR/xdev/README.md

 # Experimental Development Team

 This repository is for the internal developments of the NCAR Experimental Development Team (Xdev).
-This repository contains information about the team, links to team products (such as the `xdev-bot` and the `xdev-status-dashboard`) and the team blog.
+This repository contains information about the team, links to team products (such as the `xdev-bot` and the `xdev-status-dashboard`) and the team blog hosted on GitHub Pages.

+## Team Scope & Strategy

+The scope of work performed by the Xdev Team is described in the [SCOPE](SCOPE.md) document.
+That document also links to documents in the [campaigns](campaigns) and the [projects](projects) directories.
+If you want to know about the mission, vision and strategic plans for the Xdev Team, start with the [Xdev SCOPE](SCOPE.md).

 ## Project Status Dashboard